vyomasystems-lab/challenges-arpit306/README.md

-# CTB Hackathon 2022 - Arpit Sharma Report
+# CTB Hackathon 2022 - Arpit Sharma's Report
 ▫️ The verification environment is setup using Vyoma's UpTickPro provided for the hackathon.
 ▫️ Gitpod screenshot 👇